sayotte/krb5-rest/README.md

 -------------
 I plan to add features to:

-*   restrict the set of principals that can be created
 *   prevent keytabs from being re-created
 *   disable the principal-deletion feature by default